 3) Measure our impact and revise strategies based on results

-The Taskforce meets on a monthly basis, gathering on the 4th Wednesday of each month in the Large Classroom of the Richmond County Health Department.
+The Taskforce meets every month, gathering on the 4th Wednesday of each month in the Large Classroom of the Richmond County Health Department.